 Phuket Weather – Current Conditions

-Current weather – After a very changeable May 2017, we had quite a lot of nice weather in June and July mixed with some rainy days.
+Current weather – We had quite a lot of nice weather in June and July mixed with some rainy days.
 That’s low season!
 It may be sunny, it may be rainy.
 But sun is more common than rain!
 August has had a lot of sun, hardly any rain.
-It was a dry low season until mid September and we’ve had a lot of rain the last 10 days, with a few sunny days too.
+It was a dry low season until mid September and we’ve had a lot of rain the last couple of weeks, with a few sunny days too.
 Very hard to predict daily forecasts.
 High season was very sunny although we also had some heavy rain in early January 2017 – very unusual.
 The weather in high season 2016 was also very good – blue skies, warm days, although a little breezy, making a few waves on the ocean.
 Just as you’d expect in the high season!
 Sometime in May (there’s no exact date) the weather always starts to change as the west winds blow across the Indian Ocean.
 The “high season” weather starts again sometime in October.

 We tried before to keep this weather page updated year round, but it’s hard to keep up with weather reports – we are busy at Sunrise Divers looking after our customers needs!
 However, Jamie’s Phuket Weather Blog has Phuket weather updates along with photos and lots of useful links.